williaz/TechRefresher/Spark.md

   - PartitionBy , bucketBy , and sortBy work only for file-based data sources;
   - required path option
   - df.write
+  - one file **per partition** will be written out, and the entire DataFrame will be written out as a folder.

 - save mode
   - append: if exist file